Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 Just knowing you don’t want to spend your life analysing every bite is enough to take one small, safe step.

 We’re unwinding beliefs.
 Letting go of perfectionism.
-Learning that discomfort isn’t always mean danger.
+Learning that discomfort doesn’t always mean danger.

 As food stops dominating your headspace, life has room to grow.
 You’ll still face hard days.
 Life won’t be perfect.